How to Download Chromedriver for Selenium (Step-by-Step Guide)

 If you’re just getting started with Selenium and want a step-by-step beginner guide, check out our complete Selenium tutorial with Java.

-Step 3: Install and Set Up ChromeDriver in Selenium
+Step 3: Install and Set Up ChromeDriver for Selenium

 There are two options.

-Option 1: Set Chromedriver Path in Environment Variable
+Option 1: Set ChromeDriver Path Using Environment Variables

 • Search for Edit the system environment variables from Windows search.